-Ruby allows to define class and instance variables.
-Ruby doesn’t allow to access the variables of the class directly; instead we can use methods to access or modify the variables of the class.
+Ruby allows defining class and instance variables.
+Ruby doesn’t allow us to access the variables of the class directly; instead, we can use methods to access or modify the variables of the class.

 We have discussed an overview of classes in Ruby through my previous Article “Ruby Programming – An Overview on Classes“.

 Through this article, we will discuss how to access variables of the class in Ruby.